Legal Sidebari

 impose legal consequences based on criminal activity, including violations of the CSA.
 For example, a

-financial institution handling income from a marijuana business may violate federal anti-money
+financial institution handling income from an illegal marijuana business may violate federal

-presence of income from a marijuana-related business may also prevent a bankruptcy court from
+laundering laws.
+The presence of income from a marijuana-related business may also prevent a

 Considerations for Congress